Hang with us

 Social Enterprise

-Friendship Bakery is a social enterprise that aims to empower young people living with disability by challenging them to take on the responsibilities of creating and selling their own baked products.
+Friendship Bakery is a social enterprise that aims to empower young people living with a disability by challenging them to take on the responsibilities of creating and selling their own baked goods.

 School Education